eccentricOrange/BIDFestTools/examples/SoilMoisture/guide.md

 - Jumper Wires

 # Circuit
 Connect the soil moisture sensor to the Arduino as shown in the diagram.
+This diagram doesn't show it, but you need to connect the module to the sensor separately.
 Here is a table of the connections for your reference:

 | Soil Moisture Sensor Module | Arduino |
 | --- | --- |